drgorb/docs/docs/develop/01_sdk/02_cookbook/01_dids/00_generate_keys.md

 </TsJsBlock>

 :::info
 This example doesn't show how to store the keys.
 It is recommended to store the keys in a secure manner, e.g. only storing the private keys encrypted on disk.
-The mnemonic seed phrase can be used to regenerate the keys, so it is recommended to also store the seed in a secure manner.
+The mnemonic seed phrase can be used to regenerate the keys, so it is recommended to also store the mnemonic in a secure manner and create a backup of it.
 :::